 9.6 Required quorum for committees shall be the majority of committee Members who take part in meetings by any means making it possible to identify them and enabling their actual participation shall be deemed to be in attendance.

-9.7 The General Manager of the Society or his/her designated representative may be an ex-officio member of all committees and is entitled to be notified of and to attend all committee meetings.
+9.7 The Executive Director of the Society or his/her designated representative may be an ex-officio member of all committees and is entitled to be notified of and to attend all committee meetings.

 9.8 Standing Committees are required to operate within the Terms of Reference and budgets approved by the Board.